 Nigel Farage has taken an almighty sledgehammer to the cliché that whatever the Brexit saga brings next, it has lost its ability to shock.

-The former Ukip leader, who arguably pushed David Cameron into holding the referendum in the first place, has stunned possibly everyone but himself in condemning the EU for saying it won't let the UK stay for longer.
+The former Ukip leader, who arguably pushed David Cameron into holding the referendum in the first place, has stunned possibly everyone but himself in condemning the EU for “refusing” to let the UK stay longer.

 It comes after Commission chief Jean-Claude Juncker said the deal reached between the UK and EU on Wednesday meant there would not be "any kind of prolongation" to Brexit and that "it has to be done now".

 But Farage, who is so pro-Brexit that he now leads a party called “The Brexit Party”, was not having Brussels “overriding the Benn Act” brought in by Remainer MPs last month.